F1Tenth-UCF/Senior-Design-Software/README.md

 ```
 to enter the container.

 > Note: Ensure to source ROS 2 in every new terminal window.
 Run `source /opt/ros/jazzy/setup.bash` to do so.
+You will also have to run `source /sim_ws/install/setup.bash` to source the workspace.

 The simulator can be controlled using the web interface.
 The web interface can be accessed at [`localhost:8080`](http://localhost:8080/vnc.html).
 The web interface allows the user to control the car and visualize the sensor data.